DonatiLeo/DonatiLeo/README.md

  - Math for BigData using R
  - Calculus and Linear Algebra
  - C++ and OpenGL Realtime 3D Programming with Qt
+ - Intermediate Java Programming
- - Java and Android Programming
+ - Android Programming with Kotlin and Jetpack Compose
  - Swift and iOS Programming
  - Advanced Web Programming with LEAN
  - Recursivity and Theory of Games with Python